MartinR20/tensorflow.nim/README.md

 # Deprecated
-This repo no longer mantained and probably won't wor anymore.
+This repo is no longer mantained and probably won't work anymore.

 # Tensorflow.nim